ory/hydra/UPGRADE.md

 not take this change lightly and create a backup of the database before you begin.
 To be sure, copy the database and do a dry-run locally.

+> Be aware that running these migrations might take some time when using large databases.
+Do a dry-run before hammering your production database.

 #### Foreign Keys

 In order to keep data consistent across tables, several foreign key constraints have been added between consent, oauth2, client tables.